 Figure 3.3: INS pattern of sealed unsubstituted tetragonal LLZO, and the difference of a LLZO sample after exposition to air moisture for few minutes.

 In figure 3.3 are the intensities from INS measurement of the LLZO powders that were measured subsequently in the BASIS experiment compared to a sample exposed to air moisture for few minutes.
 The sealed LLZO sample has no significant peaks in the range of 60 to 120 meV, proving that the samples are dry enough for the BASIS experiment.
-In contrast to that, a signal related to water was measured, after exposing a sample to air moisture for a few minutes.
+This is in contrast with the signal from the sample exposed to air moisture for a few minutes (red line in Figure 3.3).

 Determination Li self-diffusion constant